Ana Maria Popescu: After the London Games

-At the 2015 European Championships in Montreux, Brânză switched her yellow mask for a tricolour one bearing Romanian colours.
-In the individual event she stopped short of the podium after a defeat in the quarter-finals to world No.1 Emese Szász.
+At the 2015 European Championships in Montreux, Popescu switched her yellow mask for a tricolour one bearing Romanian colours.
+In the individual event, she stopped short of the podium after a defeat in the quarter-finals to world No.1 Emese Szász.
 In the team event, Romania saw off Ukraine, then met Sweden, coached by Romanian Adrian Pop.
-Brânză entered the last relay on a draw and defeating Sweden's captain Emma Samuelsson to bring her team in the final.
+Popescu entered the last relay on a draw and defeating Sweden's captain Emma Samuelsson to bring her team in the final.
 As in the 2013 edition they met Estonia, which they defeated this time on 45-30.
 Brânză claimed her sixth continental title, a record in women's épée.
 A few weeks later, she reached the final at the 2015 European Games in Baku after a sudden-death victory over Estonia's Erika Kirpu.
 She proceeded to defeat Russia's Yana Zvereva, winning Romania's first gold medal at the Games.
-In the team event Romania reached the final, where they met the same Estonian team as at the European Championships and produced a repeat performance to allow Brânză a double gold haul.
+In the team event, Romania reached the final, where they met the same Estonian team as at the European Championships and produced a repeat performance to allow Brânză a double gold haul.

-At the 2015 World Championships in Moscow, Brânză was eliminated in the second round by Estonia's Katrina Lehis, whom she had always defeated before.
+At the 2015 World Championships in Moscow, Popescu was eliminated in the second round by Estonia's Katrina Lehis, whom she had always defeated before.
 In the team event Romania defeated successively Turkey, Switzerland, Hungary and Ukraine to meet China in the final.
-Brânză opened the match against Xu Anqi, but failed to find an edge and was defeated 2-5.
-The following bouts proved as difficult and Brânză entered the last relay on 28-36.
+Popescu opened the match against Xu Anqi, but failed to find an edge and was defeated 2-5.
+The following bouts proved as difficult and Popescu entered the last relay on 28-36.
 She could not bridge the gap and Romania lost eventually on 36-45, taking the silver medal.
-Brânză finished the season World No.4.
+Popescu finished the season World No.4.